goatshriek/stumpless/docs/examples/chain/README.md

 ```

 Sending messages to this chain is also simple: we just treat it the same as any
 other target!
-This will create an entry in the file, as well print an entry to
+This will create an entry in the file, as well as print an entry to
 stdout.

 ```c